Deepak8260/Python-HashNode-Blogs/cm9hfjooa000209lb3droa811.md

 ---

 ## 🟢 6.
-Full Request Flow: From Browser to Flask (Explained in Detail)
+Full Request Flow: From Browser to Flask

 Let’s break down what *actually happens* when someone visits your Flask app in a browser.
 Even though it might look like magic when you see “Hello, Flask World!” on your screen — there’s a well-orchestrated process behind it.